Cywus98213/HKongnect/README.md

-# Kongnect
+# HKongnect

-Kongnect is a platform designed to unite Hong Kongers living in Canada through community meetups and events.
+HKongnect is a platform designed to unite Hong Kongers living in Canada through community meetups and events.

 ## Features